At a Glance

 - Why this job: Perfect for skilled machinists wanting to diversify their skills in a reputable company.

-- Qualifications: Experience in manual machining; AS9100 knowledge is a plus.
+- Qualifications: Experience in manual machining and fitting techniques; aerospace sector knowledge preferred.

 - Other info: Adaptability is key; training provided for assembly tasks.